Expunge Your Record

 California offers many solutions to expunging or sealing your criminal records.
 Everyone deserves a second chance and California offers remedies to put your past behind you.
 If your conviction was a misdemeanor or a felony that did not result in prison time, you may be eligible to have your record expunged.
 Read more on how to expunge your criminal record.
 If your felony resulted in prison time, California offers a Certificate of Rehabilitation to show potential employers that you have been and outstanding citizen and have truly put your past behind you.

-RecordGone.com offers a low-price guarantee with specialized record sealing and expungement experience for the Sacramento and Northern California region.
+RecordGone.com , operated by a sponsor and advertiser on this site The Law Firm of Higbee & Associates, offers a low-price guarantee with specialized record sealing and expungement experience for the Sacramento and Northern California region.
 Take their FREE ONLINE ELIGIBILITY TEST to see if you qualify for expungement.
 877-573-7273

 Expungement requires filing a motion to expunge pursuant to California Penal Code § 1203.4.
 The motion must be served on the District Attorney, who will have an opportunity to oppose and argue against it at a court hearing.
 Courts in Sacramento charges a non-refundable $120 filing fee that is required at the time the motion is filed.
 The court will schedule a hearing.
 Your attorney can attend the hearing on your behalf and argue the case.